 1. Who is Touch Financial?

-We act for ‘you’ – our customer at all times.
+Yes, we act for you, our customer, at all times.

 3. What is your role?

-Our main role is to introduce you to a choice of the most appropriate invoice finance funders on our panel in order to find the option which suits your business requirement.
+Our main role is to introduce you to a number of invoice finance funders on our approved panel who we believe have the appetite and the ability to offer you a facility.

-Although we do specialise in invoice finance, we are also able to help you consider certain alternative options and have a separate panel of providers who may suit your needs.
+Although we do specialise in invoice finance, we may also be able to help you consider certain alternative options and have a separate panel of providers who may suit your needs.

 4. What qualifications do you have?